andrechristikan/ack-nestjs-boilerplate-docs/features/database.md

 # Database

 [MongoDB](https://www.mongodb.com) is one of the popular no sql database.
 [Mongoose](https://mongoosejs.com) is a package that integrates NodeJs and MongoDB.
 Mongoose provides an elegant way to write MongoDB object modeling for NodeJs.
-We can fully control our database by writing code in mongoose.
+We can fully control our database by writing code with mongoose.

+## Mongoose

-## Database Integration
+### Integration

 ack-nestjs-boiler-mongoose already integrated with `mongodb` and we already provide `config` to control the settings of database.
 Location in `src/config/database.config.ts`.